 Gerontology Career Paths

 Not all gerontology careers require a degree.
 A person with a high school diploma seeking an entry-level position can excel as a personal care aid —one of many roles in high demand due to the growth of the aging population.
 However, you are going to need a degree if you want to advance your career in the field of aging.
-In our online MS in gerontology program, you can tailor your degree with one of three specialty tracks.
-Aspiring gerontologists will particularly benefit from tracks in:
+Aspiring gerontologists will benefit from our online MS in gerontology program.

 Geriatrics Career Paths

 Geriatricians have a more straightforward career path ahead of them than gerontologists, though no less demanding.
 To become a geriatrician, students must apply to and gain acceptance into a health-profession school.
 Health-profession schools provide an intellectual bootcamp in which students absorb as much information as they can while in the classroom or during their clinical rotations.
 This breakneck pace places the responsibility to grow academically and professionally in the hands of students.
-Students interested in geriatric medicine will benefit most from our master’s-level specialty track in Medical Physiology or our Graduate Certificate in Aging and Geriatric Practice:
+Students interested in geriatric medicine will benefit most from taking medical physiology electives within our online MS in gerontology program or our Graduate Certificate in Aging and Geriatric Practice:

 - Medical Physiology

-Our master’s-level Medical Physiology track provides foundational knowledge of geriatric medicine, focusing on the major systems of the human body.
-This track will help you gain a competitive edge and secure admittance to the health-profession school of your choosing.
+Elective medical physiology courses offered through our MS in gerontology program provide foundational knowledge of geriatric medicine, focusing on the major systems of the human body.
+This degree program will help you gain a competitive edge and secure admittance to the health-profession school of your choosing.
 Moreover, our MS in gerontology’s asynchronous format will allow you to engage in coursework at your convenience, control the pace of your education and prepare for the rigors of health-profession school.